-If users are going to be owning/creating data or making large selection sets that require user logfiles to be created, they need to ensure that the user and schema name match exactly.
+If users are going to be owning/creating data or making large selection sets that require user logfiles to be created, they must ensure that the user and schema name match exactly.

 See the link in the Related Information Section below for a white paper with more information.

-The following example is a screenshot of the Login properties under the User mapping page in SQL Server Management Studio.
+The following example is a screenshot of the log-in properties under the User mapping page in SQL Server Management Studio.
 This illustrates how the default schema name can be set when adding a login as a user within a particular database.
-Default schemas will have to be set for all users within each database.
+Default schemas must be set for all users within each database.

 Last Published: 9/22/2020